turingschool/curriculum/tutorials/web_services/encoding_and_filtering.markdown

 # => nil
 ```

-See that `editor_id` attribute?
-That's sensitive information.
-We don't want to expose it to our JSON api.
+In this case, the `editor_id` attribute is sensitive information.
+We do not want to expose it to our JSON api.

 ### Overriding `to_json` / `to_xml`